nstoik/infrastructure/README.md

 To encrypt a file, run `ansible-vault encrypt <file>`

 To decrypt a file, run `ansible-vault decrypt <file>`

+`vault_pass.txt` is the password for the vault.
+It is not checked into git. `ansible.cfg` has an entry for `vault_password_file` to point to this file.

 # Inventory
 Inventory from DigtalOcean is dynamic using a plugin.
 The plugin configration is in the file `inventory/do_hosts.yaml`.
 When using this inventory, the `DO_API_TOKEN` environment variable must be set.
 The value is in the vault file.